mikeraynham/wildaboutpilates/_posts/2019-03-22-yoga-spirits.md

 ---
-title: Postnatal / Women's Yoga Workshop
+title: Yoga & Pilates Workshops for Busy Mums
 date: 2019-03-22 06:00:00 Z
 categories:
 - blog
 layout: default
-description: Recharge, relax and strengthen during this unique Postnatal / Women's Yoga and Pilates Workshop.
+description: Recharge, relax and strengthen during this Yoga & Pilates Workshops for Busy Mums.
 ---

-I'm once again collaborating with [Yoga Spirits][1] to provide a Post-natal Pilates class at a women's yoga workshop in Mobberley.
+I'm once again collaborating with [Yoga Spirits][1] in Mobberley to provide a Yoga & Pilates Workshop for Busy Mums.
 It's a relax, recharge and strengthening workshop with exercises tailored exclusively for post natal recovery.

-The class costs £25 per person and includes refreshments and a healthy snack.
-It's £20 if you've attended previously.
-If you know anyone who might be interested please pass on [the details][2].
+The class costs £25 per person (or £20 for those who have attended previously) and includes refreshments and a healthy snack.

-<a class="button" href="https://yogaspirits.co.uk/postnatal-yoga-workshops/">Postnatal / Women's Yoga Workshops</a>
+<a class="button" href="https://yogaspirits.co.uk/pilates-yoga-workshops/">Yoga & Pilates Workshops for Busy Mums</a>

 ## Timetable

-Saturday 23 March 2019, <time>13:30</time> to <time>16:00</time>.
+Saturday 27 April 2019, <time>13:30</time> to <time>16:00</time>.

-&#8203;<time>13:30</time> to <time>14:30</time> Restorative Yoga and Deep Relaxation : 15 minutes: guided relaxation (Yoga Nidra)
+&#8203;<time>13:30</time> to <time>14:30</time> Restorative Yoga and Deep Relaxation : 15 minutes: guided relaxation
 : 45 minutes: easy, supported and relaxing yoga sequence

-&#8203;<time>14:30</time> to <time>15:15</time> Postnatal Pilates
+&#8203;<time>14:30</time> to <time>15:15</time> Pilates
+: Abdominal strength building
-: Help with ‘closing the gap’ of abdominals post-pregnancy (Diastasis Recti symptoms) : Lower back rescue workout
+: Lower back rescue workout
 : Pelvic floor activation

 &#8203;<time>15:15</time> to <time>15:30</time> Breaktime
-: Your opportunity to ask Chrissie, Laura, and Maryline questions with a cup of tea / juice and a healthy snack.
+: Your opportunity to ask Chrissie and Maryline questions with a cup of tea / juice and a healthy snack.

 &#8203;<time>15:30</time> to <time>16:00</time> Gentle Yoga
-: Revitalising and stretching
+: Revitalising and stretching.

 ## Location